 Can I use coffee directly on my Peace Lilies?

 You should dilute your coffee grounds before adding them to the soil.
 Concentrated coffee can lead to fungal overgrowth and moisture retention.

 Peace Lilies grow best in acidic soil conditions, within the pH ranges of 5.8-6.5.

 How quickly am I going to see the benefits of using coffee grounds?

-It can take up to two to four months to see a visible difference in your Peace Lilies after the addition of coffee grounds.
+After adding coffee grounds, it can take up to two to four months to see a visible difference in your Peace Lilies.

 Coffee grounds have many benefits for plants, such as Peace Lilies, and make an excellent fertilizer if used in moderation.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?